-3 This includes compensation of CHF 16 000 for advising Swiss Life Asset Management Ltd (SLAM) with regard to the business area of Fontavis AG, which was acquired by SLAM by means of a merger.
+&lt;sup>2 This includes compensation of CHF 16 000 for advising Swiss Life Asset Management Ltd (SLAM) with regard to the business area of Fontavis AG, which was acquired by SLAM by means of a merger.
 SLAM is a wholly owned subsidiary of Swiss Life Investment Management Holding AG.

-4 The allocation of shares was effected on 16.06.2023 and 15.12.2023 at the stock exchange closing price of CHF 537.80 and CHF 586.20 respectively.
-Taking into account the blocking period of three years, the economic value, which is equal to the tax value, is CHF 451.5476 and CHF 492.1852 respectively.
+&lt;sup>3 The allocation of shares was effected on 19.06.2024 and 16.12.2024 at the stock exchange closing price of CHF 647.80 and CHF 689.20 respectively.
+Taking into account the blocking period of three years, the economic value, which is equal to the tax value, is CHF 543.9058 and CHF 578.6661 respectively.

-5 All contributions are gross contributions, i.e. they include employee contributions to AHV/IV/ALV.
-Employer contributions to AHV/IV/ALV/FAK amounted to a total of CHF 211 426 in the year under review
+&lt;sup>4 All contributions are gross contributions, i.e. they include employee contributions to AHV/IV/ALV.
+Employer contributions to AHV/IV/ALV/FAK amounted to a total of CHF 219 091 in the year under review.